 For an extensive list of summer farmers markets throughout the week in other parts of the Lower Mainland, check out Metro Vancouver’s Farmers Markets.
 Or, for farmers markets on specific days, check out the following:

-- Wednesday Farmers Markets: Main Street, Surrey and Whistler.
+- Wednesday Farmers Markets: Downtown, Main Street and Whistler.

-- Thursday Farmers Markets: New Westminster, Granville Island and Downtown.
+- Thursday Farmers Markets: False Creek, New Westminster and Granville Island